 As a political science major at St. Kate's, you will develop a foundation in factual and conceptual knowledge through the following introductory courses: Introduction to Political Science, American Government and Politics, Introduction to Comparative Government and Introduction to World Politics.
 You choose five additional courses to complete the major.
 This enables you to focus your studies on American politics, international politics or political theory.

 You will be encouraged to pursue internships at local, state, national and international levels, which will enable you to explore prospective careers, gain valuable hands-on experience and develop personal contacts within your field.

 Recent students have interned with the Minnesota House of Representatives and Senate, Republican Party of Minnesota, Minnesota Association of Women Lawyers, Center for Victims of Torture, Jane Addams School for Democracy, International Center for Research on Women, Rethinking Tourism Project and Sustainable Northern Ireland.

-Political science majors also have participated in semester programs with Public Leadership Education Network's short-term courses in Foreign Policy, Science and Technology Policy, and Congress; Metro-Urban Semester study; and Washington, D.C., Semester through American University.
+Political science majors also have participated in semester programs with Public Leadership Education Network's short-term courses: Foreign Policy, Science and Technology Policy, and Congress; Metro-Urban Semester study; and Washington, D.C.
+Semester through American University.

 You are encouraged to take advantage of opportunities to travel and study abroad.
 Political science majors have studied abroad in France, Bolivia, Namibia, the United Kingdom, China, Bangladesh, Ecuador, Germany, Czech Republic and Japan.

-St. Kate's political science faculty have diverse specializations, including the politics of developing countries, especially within Latin America, Campaigns and Elections, Women in Public Policy, the judicial process and Constitutional law, and American politics and public policy.
+St. Kate's political science faculty have diverse specializations, including the politics of countries, especially within Eastern Europe, campaigns and elections, women in public policy, the judicial process and Constitutional law, and American politics and public policy.